 Delicately and elegantly constructed, Swedish artist Jockum Nordström's collages, watercolors, graphite drawings, and architectural sculptures feel improvisational and spontaneous, yet rich in detail.
 His works on paper, in particular, read like storyboards, and he has often referred to them as "stills," where all the action takes place simultaneously within a frozen frame.
 His imaginative tableaux-like environments appear as fantastical settings populated with unique figures, animals, architecture, furniture, musical instruments, and other props, all varying in scale and composition.
 Demonstrating his innovative approach to illustration and his distinctive choice in subject matter, his works feature an assorted cast of characters, seemingly pulled from different eras, and frequently employ unusual horizontal or vertical formats that recall the sequential arrangement of comic books and filmstrips.

 Nordström was born in 1963 in Stockholm, where he continues to live and work.
 In 2000, the artist joined David Zwirner, where he had his first United States solo show that same year, marking the first of five at the gallery in New York.
-For the insects and the hounds marked Nordström's first solo show at the gallery in London, showcasing new works on paper and sculptures.
+In 2014, For the insects and the hounds marked Nordström's first solo show at the gallery in London, showcasing new works on paper and sculptures.
 A solo presentation of the artist’s work, The Anchor Hits the Sand, will be on view at the gallery’s London location from November 22 through December 20, 2019.

 Work by the artist is represented in museum collections that include Centre Georges Pompidou, Paris; Cleveland Museum of Art, Ohio; Göteborgs Konstmuseum, Gothenburg, Sweden; Hammer Museum, Los Angeles; Magasin 3 Stockholm Konsthall; Moderna Museet, Stockholm; The Museum of Modern Art, New York; Stedelijk Museum voor Actuele Kunst (S.M.A.K.), Ghent; Västerås Konstmuseum, Sweden; and the Weatherspoon Art Museum, The University of North Carolina at Greensboro.